briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

             1311 or 19 U.S.C.
 1555;

-            5. _(5)_ An officer, employee, or agent of the federal government or of this state acting in the person’s official capacity;
+            5. _(5)_ An officer, employee, or agent of the federal government or of this state acting in the person's official capacity;

             6. _(6)_ A department, agency, instrumentality, or political subdivision of the federal government or of this state;